-674-WOODS III-CABINETS Semester 1 Credi
+674-WOODS III-CABINETS

-Description: This course provides students with intermediate level knowledge and skills necessary to design, construct, and casework cabinetry.
-Students will utilize safe work procedures, demonstrate proper machine operation and industrial applications required in the Woods Manufacturing Industry.
+Description: This course provides students knowledge and skills necessary to design, construct, and casework cabinetry.
+Students will utilize safe work procedures and demonstrate proper machine operation and industrial applications required in the Woods Manufacturing Industry.
 Instruction is given on methods and techniques of designing and constructing cabinets and carcass-type furniture.
-Emphasis is placed upon: project planning and bidding, pre fabricating, assembly, utilizing fasteners and hardware, laminates, and finishes.
-Further emphasis on developing and reading working schematics to manufacture a finished project.
+Emphasis is placed upon project planning and bidding, pre fabricating, assembly, utilizing fasteners and hardware, laminates, finishes and developing and reading working schematics to manufacture a finished project.
 Prerequisites: Woods I and II, Minimum Skill Requirement and/or instructor permission